Oberhofer: History

-Brad began work on Time Capsules II in the studio with Grammy Award winning producer Steve Lillywhite in November 2011, recording vocals and most instrumental tracks himself, and pulling in bandmates and other instrumentalists to complete certain tracks.
-Glassnote released Time Capsules II on in the United States on March 27, 2012.
-In anticipation for the release, the band performed "Away Frm U" on the Late Show with David Letterman.
+Brad began work on Time Capsules II in the studio with Grammy Award–winning producer Steve Lillywhite in November 2011, recording vocals and most instrumental tracks himself, and pulling in bandmates and other instrumentalists to complete certain tracks.
+Glassnote released Time Capsules II in the United States on March 27, 2012.
+In anticipation of the release, the band performed "Away Frm U" on the Late Show with David Letterman.

 Oberhofer performed widely in clubs and on the festival circuit in support of Time Capsules II.
-Recent notable performances include in the Mojave Tent at the 2012 edition of the Coachella Valley Music and Arts Festival. and the Budweiser stage at Lollapalooza in Chicago on August 5, 2012.
+Notable performances include in the Mojave Tent at the 2012 edition of the Coachella Valley Music and Arts Festival and the Budweiser stage at Lollapalooza in Chicago on August 5, 2012.
 They performed at the Austin City Limits Music Festival on October 13, 2013.

-Their song "I Could Go" was included as a sound track of the free ride biking movie "Where The Trail Ends" sponsored by brands such as Specialized Bicycle Components, Red Bull and others.
-Many of their other songs have been licensed to Television programs, Advertisements, and online series, including, Catfish: The TV Show, Skins, LUV, T-Mobile, SoBe, BoJack Horseman, Kevin from Work, Underemployed, Teen Wolf, Table 19.
+Their song "I Could Go" was included as a sound track of the freeride biking movie Where The Trail Ends, sponsored by brands such as Specialized Bicycle Components, Red Bull and others.
+Many of their other songs have been licensed to television programs, advertisements, and online series, including Catfish: The TV Show, Skins, LUV, T-Mobile, SoBe, BoJack Horseman, Kevin from Work, Underemployed, Teen Wolf, and Table 19.